OpenAI Is in Talks to Raise New Funding at Valuation of $100 Billion or More

 OpenAI has also held discussions to raise funding for a new chip venture with Abu Dhabi-based G42, according to people with knowledge of the matter.

-The startup has discussed raising between $8 billion and $10 billion from G42, said one of the people, all of whom requested anonymity discussing confidential information.
+The startup has discussed raising between $8 billion and $10 billion from G42, said one of the people, all of whom requested anonymity to discuss confidential information.
 It’s unclear whether the chips venture and wider company funding efforts are related.

-OpenAI Chief Executive Officer Sam Altman had been seeking capital for the project, code-named Tigris.
-The goal is to produce semiconductors that can compete with those from Nvidia Corp., which currently dominates the market for artificial intelligence tasks, Bloomberg News reported last month.
+OpenAI Chief Executive Officer Sam Altman had been seeking capital for the chipmaking project, code-named Tigris.
+The goal is to produce semiconductors that can compete with those from Nvidia, which currently dominates the AI chip market, Bloomberg News reported last month.

 Read More: Altman Sought Billions For Chip Venture Before OpenAI Ouster